 One of the most accurate descriptions for the flavor of the chile ancho is that it taste like a spicy raisin.
 On most days it’s pretty mild.
 Now and then, I will add some masa harina as a thickener for the chile sauce.
 It add a subtle flavor of corn and requires no extra butter or oil, just a little water or broth.
 If you have the time, I would suggest toasting your own cumin seeds.
 The flavor and aroma are incredible compared to already ground cumin.
 I have purchased an inexpensive coffee grinder just for spices and it works great, especially for when I make Molé with all it’s spices.
 Pick up these simple ingredients and prepare a batch of enchilada sauce for dinner or divide it into 2 cup portions for the freezer.

-1 teaspoon fresh cracked pepper
+- 1 teaspoon fresh cracked pepper

-Salt to taste
+- Salt to taste

-In a large pot, preheat 4 tablespoons of olive oil to medium heat for a few minutes.
-Add the onions and garlic and cook for 5 to 7 minutes.
-Pour in the strained sauce and 3 cups of stock .Bring to a boil, reduce heat and continue cooking for 25 minutes.
+In a large pot, preheat 4 tablespoons of lard or oil to medium heat for a few minutes.
+Pour in the sauce from the blender.
+Mix in the chicken base or bouillon.
+Mix in the vinegar.
+Bring to a boil, reduce heat and continue cooking for 20-25 minutes.
 Adjust the seasoning as it cooks to your liking.
-While at a simmer, whisk in the masa harina slurry.
+I added and extra 1/2 teaspoon (or to taste) of cumin, oregano, pepper and the salt to taste.
+If you prefer a thicker sauce, whisk in the masa harina slurry.
 This will thicken the sauce and add a subtle corn flavor.
 Cook for another 10 minutes.
-Yields up to 7 cups.

 Tips~ Not only is this sauce great for enchiladas, but is also great for tamales, ribs, burritos, taco meat, soups and stews.
 It is freezer friendly and gluten free.